mario-ezquerro/pyvmwareclient/README.md

 ![Window list VM](/images/list_vm.png)

-And you can make a lot of commands in your VM:
+And you can make a lot of commands in your VM (this image is not the ultimate menu options:

 ![Exampe window Menu (not the update version)](/images/menu.png)